global-asp/asp-source/en/0046_monkeys-visit-to-the-hunters-home.md

 made Monkey jump up and down all the time.
-She would jump from one tree to another saying “Kau!
+She would jump from one tree to another saying "Kau!
 Kau!
-Kau!”
+Kau!"

 ##
 Monkey was always lonely.